Baaro/Lem-in/README.md

 # Lem-in
-The goal of the project is to carry ant colony through the shortest path across the farm.
+The goal is to bring an ant colony through the shortest path(yeah, first of all, we need to find it) across the farm.
 Where the farm is just an undirected graph represented in terms of rooms(vertices) and links(edges).
-For the precise description, you'd prefer to look into the [subject](https://github.com/vsokh/lem-in/blob/master/docs/en.subject.pdf).
+For a more complete description, you'd prefer to look into the [subject](https://github.com/vsokh/lem-in/blob/master/docs/en.subject.pdf).

 ## Install & Build & Run
 ```